 Hi there.
 I’m Danny.

 I’m a New Yorker by way of Texas.
 When it comes to media, I don’t discriminate.
 I’ve got everything under my fingernails from TV, radio, print and OOH to email, retail, social, all manner of digitalia, events, stunts and ambient.
 Content?
 Yep.
-I’ve worked with a wide variety of clients from outdoor brands to financial services, fashion brands to diners, packaged goods to non-profits, government contractors, crayons and liquor.
+I’ve worked with a wide variety of clients from outdoor brands to financial services, fashion and beauty brands to diners, packaged goods to non-profits, government contractors, crayons and liquor.

 Have a look around.
 See how I’ve dirtied my hands in the past and imagine what we can do together in the future.